The road was closed on Saturday afternoon to allow for a 'significant police response' to deal with the situation, Lancashire Police said.

-Organisers of the rally at Maple Farm said more than 1,000 people attended.
+A demonstration at Maple Farm went ahead 'peacefully' according to organisers who said around 500 people attended.
 The event ended at 2pm at which point, police said, a large number of people made their way towards the shale gas site.

 In a statement issued on Saturday afternoon, Lancashire Police said: "Following an earlier event at Maple Farm badged as a national day of anti fracking action, a significant number of protesters believed to number around 250 made to the Cuadrilla site on Preston New Road.